Whether or not you keep your twins together in school is a huge debate among parents of twins and multiples.

 I strongly feel that it will be traumatic for them to be apart.
 They will be in preschool for two years, and by the time they get to Kindergarten will be well established with the classroom setting and being apart from mommy all day long.

 At that time, we will most likely put them into different classrooms.
+I feel pretty strongly that separating twins in Kindergarten or first grade will be the right choice for our family.

 Regardless of what decision you make, the most important thing is to treat your twins as individuals while still nurturing their twin bond.